balaji1974/kafkastreams/README.md

 a.
 This project uses the same example as above with 2 more additional steps of storting based ona a value and finding the 3 three results from the sorted list.

 b.
 We can use the same input data as the above example for this project.

+### 18) Kafka Streams Testing (Project: simple-test-consumer)

+a.
+This project is used for unit testing Kafka Streams API.
+Please check the test class for full information on automated testing.

 ## General note for functional programming: